chanzuckerberg/edu-design-system/docs/COMPONENTS.md

 </Button>
 ```

 Each EDS component is documented in Storybook, which surfaces each component's API and provides copy-and-paste code snippets.
+We're using the [atomic design methodology](https://atomicdesign.bradfrost.com/chapter-2/#the-atomic-design-methodology) to categorize our components, but grouping them under a single "Components" category in Storybook.
+Information about the component category will appear in its documentation, or as annotations.

 If you have questions or are experiencing any issues when working with EDS's components, please reach out for support via slack and the team will be happy to help.

 ### Creating a component